XRPL-Commons/core-dev-bootcamp-2025/day-1/material/ledgers.summary.md

 ## https://xrpl.org/docs/concepts/ledgers/index

-# XRPL Ledgers Documentation Summary
+# XRP Ledgers Documentation Summary

 ## Overview
 The XRP Ledger is a shared, global ledger that maintains data integrity through a distributed network where each server keeps a full copy of the ledger database.
 Ledgers are organized as a series of blocks (ledger versions) that record transaction history and state changes through a consensus process.